pkiraly/qa-catalogue-web/README.md

 - `display-network`: show or hide the network tab.
 Possible values: 1 (to display the tab), or 0 (not to display)
 - `display-shacl`: show or hide the network tab.
 Possible values: 1 (to display the tab), or 0 (not to display)
 - `templates`: directory with additional Smarty templates for [customization](#customization).
+- `mainSolrEndpoint`, `mainSolrEndpoint[<catalogue>]`: the URL of the main Solr endpoint.
+Default value:
+  `http://localhost:8983/solr/`.
+In multi-tenant mode you can specify it for a particular catalogue with `mainSolrEndpoint[<catalogue>]`.
+- `solrEndpoint4ValidationResults`, `solrEndpoint4ValidationResults[<catalogue>]`: the URL of the Solr core that is used for storing the results of validation.
+Usually this index is merged to the main core, so this property is needed on the special case when the validation is not merged.
+Default value: `http://localhost:8983/solr/`.
+  In multi-tenant mode you can specify it for a particular catalogue with `mainSolrEndpoint[<catalogue>]`.

 The following configuration parameters only have effect for generic catalogs (when `catalogue` is not set)